Mirusha Park: Geography

 The nature regional park of Mirusha covers 555.80 ha throughout Klina, Malisheva and Rahovec municipalities on the eastern side of the Dukagjini Plain, central Kosovo.
 The elevation typically ranges from 340 to 600 m above sea level.

-The geodiversity of the Mirusha river basin represents important heritage components linked to geology, geomorphology and hydrology, important for science, education as well as for touristic use.
+The geodiversity of the Mirusha river basin represents important heritage components linked to geology, geomorphology, and hydrology, important for science, education, and tourist use.

 Geology

 The geological structure of the park consists of ultra basic rocks and volcanic-sedimentary formations (diabase chert) of Jurassic Era and the carbonates from the lower and upper Cretaceous.
 The geological structure of Mirusha canyon mainly compose Mesozoic limestone cliffs with tendency to drop in the direction of the water flow.
-Extension of these rocks in the direction northwest–southeast, and dropping to the southeast, presents geological extension of rocks.
+Extension of these rocks in the direction northwest–southeast, and dropping to the southeast, presents a geological extension of rocks.

 Quaternary sediments are represented by humus, sand humus, clay humus and alevrol.
-River terraces of Mirusha valley are mainly constructed from pieces of rounded quartzite, Palaeozoic Slate, Cretaceous limestone, sandstone, serpentinite, diabase and Gabrovo.
+River terraces of Mirusha valley are mainly constructed from pieces of rounded quartzite, Palaeozoic Slate, Cretaceous limestone, sandstone, serpentinite, diabase, and Gabrovo.
 These fluvial terraces are of diluvial origin.

 Alluvium is common on both sides of the river Mirusha.
 In general, there is not a wide spread in the area of Alluvium.

-Deluvionet are more common in the wide part of region.
-These sediments are formed under natural conditions passing through sedimentary material, from mobile state or transferred to the stationary state.
+Deluvionet is more common in the wide part of the region.
+These sediments are formed under natural conditions, passing through sedimentary material, from a mobile state or transferred to the stationary state.
 Quaternary sediments are in contact with upper Cretaceous limestone.
-Also, in the eastern and western part these sediments are in contact with metasediment belt.
-Quaternary area is represented by lake sediments, su-clay, gravel, sand and silt.
+Also, in the eastern and western part these sediments are in contact with the metasediment belt.
+Quaternary area is represented by lake sediments, silt-clay, gravel, sand, and silt.